wechuli/azure_iot_central_app/complete_demo/instructions.md

 ![](assets/install.PNG)

 If you view the files again, you should see a `node_modules` folder and a `package-lock.json` file.
-Restart the App (There is a restart icon on the top Level Function Application).
+You many need to restart the app to see this (There is a restart icon on the top Level Function Application).
 ![](assets/restart.PNG)

 21. The Function should be sending telemetry to your IoT Hub every 15 seconds.
 Go back to your resource group and click on the IoT Hub.
 Under, the **Overview** Tab, scroll to bottom, there is a Visualization card named **IoT Hub Usage**, on it you will see the number of messages sent today (if it it more than zero, then the device simulator function is working correctly).